yoyonel/ModernGL/docs/reference/context.rst

 Examples
 --------

-ModernGL context in a window
+ModernGL Context in a Window
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: python